fernando-mashimo/codingIsFun/README.md

 - factorial_recursive.js: calculates the factorial of an integer (on JS, max number is around 175 - above that, it returns 'Infinity'... ;))

 Directories:
-- ./GrokkingAlgorithms: books' algorithms written in JavaScript;
+- GrokkingAlgorithms: books' algorithms written in JavaScript;
-- ./frontEndMentor: a project still to be initiated.
+- frontEndMentor: a project still to be initiated.
+- codeWars: codes I've submitted for each challenge.

 I expect to grow this repo as time goes by...